dpapavas/lagrange-keyboard/BUILD.md

-The controller PCB was designed with [KiCad 5.0.2](https://kicad.org/) and all relevant files are contained in the [kicad/](./kicad) directory.
+The controller PCB was designed with [KiCad 5.0.2](https://kicad.org/) and all relevant files are contained in the [kicad/](./kicad) directory (including an interactive [HTML BOM view](./kicad/bom/ibom.html) useful for hand soldering).
 The board is the same for each side, so you will require a total of two identical PCBs, populated with the same components.

 There are numerous fabrication services, where you can simply upload